miekg/pgo/cmd/pgod/pgod.8.md

 The interface into `pgod` is via SSH, but not the normal SSH running on the server, this is a completely seperate SSH interface implemented by both `pgod` and `pgoctl`.

-For each repository it directs podman-compose to pull, build and start the containers defined in the `compose.yaml` file.
+For each repository it directs docker compose to pull, build and start the containers defined in the `compose.yaml` file.
 Whenever this compose file changes this is redone.
 Current the following compose file variants are supported: "compose.yaml", "compose.yml", "docker-compose.yml" and "docker-compose.yaml".